 The Palmer House I, State and Quincy Streets, 1870

-The Michigan Avenue Hotel opened in September 1870 by J.F.
+The Michigan Avenue Hotel was opened in September 1870 by J.F.
 Pierson and J.B.
 Shepard.
 It contained eighty rooms with luxurious furnishings.
 In a few months, the proprietors assigned Joshua Barrell, another hotelman, who sold the furniture at public auction to Joseph Ulman and Herman Tobias.
-While October 8, 1871's flames raged on the northside of Congress Street.
+On October 8, 1871, flames raged on the north side of Congress Street.
 John B. Drake offered to purchase the Michigan Avenue Hotel at a stipulated price and assume the risk of its destruction.
 The offer was promptly accepted.

 |1871 Chicago Fire Map - Michigan Avenue, Chicago.|

 The Michigan Avenue Hotel was unscathed, and the building was long pointed out as a moment of the flames' cessation in the south division.
 Mr. Drake rechristened the Hotel as the Tremont House and conducted it until he took charge of the Grand Pacific Hotel in 1873 after it was rebuilt.